slight flexion (in the standing pose of a figure)

 a royal pose of sitting at ease; seated pose of ease like a king, with the right hand resting on the knee of the bent right leg

-gesture of the hand
+gesture of the hand; hand poses (cf. hasta)

 crossed legs